ioccc-src/mkiocccentry/jparse/test_jparse/README.md

-(plus a subdirectory to test error location reporting, [bad_loc](https://github.com/xexyl/jparse/tree/master/test_jparse/test_JSON/bad_loc)), and a number of tools and scripts that run a battery of tests on the parser (internally and otherwise) and the tools, including encoding and decoding, via code that is in [json_parse.c](https://github.com/xexyl/jparse/blob/master/json_parse.c), for a few examples.
+(plus a subdirectory to test error location reporting, [bad_loc](https://github.com/xexyl/jparse/tree/master/test_jparse/test_JSON/bad_loc)), and a number of tools and scripts that run a battery of tests on the parser (internally and otherwise) and the tools, including decoding and encoding, via code that is in [json_parse.c](https://github.com/xexyl/jparse/blob/master/json_parse.c), for a few examples.